kbhlab/word-learning-in-the-lab/README.md

 Krista Byers-Heinlein

-This repository contains the analysis code associated with the research manuscript *Word learning in the lab is hard!*.
+This repository contains the analysis code associated with the research manuscript *Word learning in 14-month-old monolinguals and bilinguals*.
 You can find the associated OSF project, including raw data files and the stimuli used in the studies, at: https://osf.io/upy7f/

 ### Repository overview